SDMStudio/SDMStudio.github.io/docs/doc/api/structsdm_1_1ast_1_1matrix__encoder.md

 **Parameters:**

+* `v` a vector of vector of real values

+**Returns:**

-* `v` the matrix
+the corresponding mapped matrix

 ------------------------------
-The documentation for this class was generated from the following file `/home/dalbert/Documents/SDMStudio/sdms/src/sdm/parser/encoder.hpp`
+The documentation for this class was generated from the following file `src/sdm/parser/encoders/struct_encoders.hpp`